mulesoft/data-weave-tutorial/src/main/docs/2 - Creating Data/2.5 - Objects/description.md

 Use repeated keys to obtain the XML above as output.

-> Change the output to be `application/json`.
+> Change the output to be `json`.
 Are the keys still repeated?
 Is this valid JSON?